marinasundstrom/item-catalog/README.md

 Multi-platform app, with Web backend and API.
 Written entirely in .NET.

-App can be compiled to run on iOS, macOS, Android, or Windows.
+App can be compiled to run on iOS, macOS, Android, Windows, and, of course, Web.
+Thanks to .NET and Blazor.

 Contains a WebApi.
 Uses SQL Server and emulated Azure Blob Storage out of box.

-Also Nginx.
+The "Worker" service is used to demonstrate how to off-load tasks to a micro service using asynchronous messaging.
+The library used is MassTransit, and for transport it uses RabbitMQ.
+It also Hangfire to schedule recurring tasks.

+SignalR is used for real-time communication between server and client.

+Nginx is used as a reverse-proxy.

 Dev environment is based around projects and containers orchestrated by .NET Tye.
 Enabling you to launch all backend services with one simple command.

+Redis is also integrated.

 ## Screenshots